goloop/log/README.md

 operands and writes to log.Writer.
 Spaces are always added between operands and a newline is appended.
 It returns the number of bytes written and any write error encountered.

+#### type PrefixConfig

+    type PrefixConfig struct {
+    	// TimestampFormat defines the time and date format for the
+    	// timestamp in the log message.
+    	TimestampFormat string

+    	// SpaceBetweenCells is string that is set between elements
+    	// of information blocks in the logging prefix.
+    	SpaceBetweenCells string

+    	// LevelFormat is format string of the log level substring.
+    	LevelFormat string
+    }

+PrefixConfig is config type for the log message prefix.

 #### type StackSlice